 I’ve been sending out email essays since 2017 and this newsletter has grown over the years to over 10,000 subscribers—I’d love to have you here too!

-🎨 Might Could Essays (🆓 + 🔒): Published bi-weekly on Tuesdays.
-Essay content varies, but it all revolves around how to live as an artist, mom, and human being.
-Current series: Exploring Life’s Big Questions.
-(Note: Each new essay is sent to all subscribers, but after one week the essay is locked in the archive and available only to paid subscribers.)
+• 🎨 Might Could Essays: Essay content varies, but it all revolves around how to live as an artist, mom, and human being.
+Current series: The Art of Wisdom.

-📚 Might Could Make a Book (🔒): Published monthly on the third Tuesday of the month.
-This publication shares the process behind making my current in-progress book.
+• 📚 Might Could Make a Book: Sharing the process behind making my in-progress book.
 Current book: We Are Jellyfish.
+About to start: Making Picture Books based on my online courses on writing and illustrating PBs.

 How Paid Subscriptions Work

 Paid subscriptions cost $5/month or $50/year.
 Paid subscribers receive everything I write and help support my work as an artist.
-In addition to the free content, paid subscribers also receive my monthly Might Could Make a Book newsletter and get instant access to the entire Essay Archive with over 100+ essays on creativity and artmaking.
-Paid subscribers also get an invitation to join our private artist’s community, Might Could Studiomates, which includes monthly live drawing events on Zoom.
-Studiomates membership is only available to paid substack subscribers.
+In addition to all upcoming posts, paid subscribers also get instant access to the entire Essay Archive with over 100+ essays on creativity and artmaking.
+You also get the ability to post threads (instead of just replies) in the Substack Chat.

 In early 2022 I quit Instagram, the last remaining social media account I had.
 I now primarily use this Substack as the home for sharing my art and process, connecting with other artists, and making a living.
 I shifted to a paid newsletter so I can focus my time and energy on writing and creating value, rather than on marketing and empty social media interactions.
 Your subscription directly funds my art and helps me keep writing these newsletters.